1st Armoured Division of the Polish Armed Forces Square

 The 1st Armoured Division of the Polish Armed Forces Square (Skwer 1 Dywizji Pancernej WP) is a garden square in Warsaw, Poland, located within the New Town neighbourhood of Downtown district, between Boleść, Rybaki, Kościelna, and Wybrzeże Gdańskie Streets.
-It features the Multimedia Fountain Park, a large complex of four fountains, used to perform shows combining sound, water movement, light, and lasers.

-The area was opened in 1971, as the northern part of the Castle Foreground Park (Park Podzamcze), and was separated into a new garden square in 1988.
-In 2011, there was unveiled a large fountain complex.
+It contains the Multimedia Fountain Park, a large complex of four fountains, used for show performances combining sound, water movement, light, and lasers.
+The area was opened in 1971, as the northern part of the Castle Foreground Park (Park Podzamcze), which was developed in place of housing and infrastructure demolished in 1944 during the Warsaw Uprising in the Second World War.
+The park was divided in 1988, with its northern portion forming the current garden square.
+The Multimedia Fountain Park was unveiled at it centre in 2011.

-Toponomy
+Toponymy

-The garden square was named after the 1st Armoured Division of the Polish Armed Forces in the West, which was instrumental in the Allied liberation of France.
-The name was given in 1988.
+The garden square was named in 1988, after the 1st Armoured Division of the Polish Armed Forces in the West, which fought at the Western Front of the Second World War, participating in the Allied liberation of Belgium, France, and the Netherlands.
 Prior to this, the area was part of the Castle Foreground Park (Park Podzamcze), named after the nearby Royal Castle.